juxt/jig/README.md

 here.
 When the REPL tells you to check the log files, this is where you should look.

+### Common errors in a component's init, start and stop functions

+You should return the system value, modified if necessary, from each component function.
+If you don't return any value, Jig will detect this and throw an error.

+Make sure that you do modify the system, but then return using the symbol representing the unmodified system.
+That's a common mistake.
+Jig won't detect that you have returned the same system it gave you, because that's normal behaviour.

 ### 'No implementation of method' when compiling components

 >  java.lang.IllegalArgumentException: No implementation of method: :init of protocol: #'jig/Lifecycle found for class